prasanth1712/eiq-er-ce/README.md

 - postgres

 ## Agent Configuration
-PolyLogyx ESP leverages osquery's TLS configuration, logger, and distributed read/write endpoints and provides a basic set of default configurations to simplify Osquery deployment.
+EclecticIQ ER leverages osquery's TLS configuration, logger, and distributed read/write endpoints and provides a basic set of default configurations to simplify Osquery deployment.
 The platform also provides a Client Provisioning Tool (CPT) that wraps the agent installation via a thin installer.
 The CPT tool can be downloaded from the main page on the server UI which also gives the instruction on running the CPT at individual endpoint.
 For mass deployment, a centralized system like SCCM can be used.

 ## Supported Endpoints
 Osquery is cross platform agent that supports 64 bit variants of Windows (7 and above), MacOS and all the popular Linux distributions (Ubuntu, Centos, RedHat etc).
-PolyLogyx ESP's agent is built upon Osquery and therefore the supported endpoints are the ones as supported by Osquery.
+EclecticIQ ER's agent is built upon Osquery and therefore the supported endpoints are the ones as supported by Osquery.

-## PolyLogyx ESP API SDK
+## EclecticIQ ER API SDK
-PolyLogyx ESP can be programatically interacted with using the extensive  [REST API](https://github.com/polylogyx/platform-docs/tree/master/13_Rest_API) interface.
+EclecticIQ ER can be programatically interacted with using the extensive  [REST API](https://github.com/eclecticiq/eiq-er-docs/tree/master/13_Rest_API) interface.
 This allows for multiple use case like Incident Response, Threat Hunting, Compromise Assessment, Compliance checks etc to be easily served with the platform.
 This also provides an easy for integration with [SOAR platforms](https://youtu.be/XbpleymXpSg)

 ## Integration with Big Data/Analytic systems
-PolyLogyx ESP is packaged with an rSysLog container.
+EclecticIQ ER is packaged with an rSysLog container.
 This container can be configured to stream the query results and other logs from the endpoint population to the back-end systems like Splunk, ELK, GrayLog etc for cross-product correlation, alert enrichments and other SIEM related use cases.

 To configure rsyslog forwarding modify the [rsyslogd.conf](rSysLogF/rsyslogd.conf) and specify the destination address of the server accepting logs in syslog format.
 In the absense of any destination address, the container may not come up.
 It can be configured at a later point, although the container will have to be manually started.

-## PolyLogyx ESP - Community Edition License
+## EclecticIQ ER - Community Edition License
 Please read the [LICENSE](LICENSE) file for details on the license.

-## PolyLogyx ESP - Enterprise Edition
+## EclecticIQ ER - Enterprise Edition
-PolyLogyx ESP comes with an enterprise flavor with advanced set of features and dedicated support.
-More about the enterprise edition of ESP can be learned [here](https://github.com/polylogyx/platform-docs)  or send an email to info@polylogyx.com
+EclecticIQ ER comes with an enterprise flavor with advanced set of features and dedicated support.
+More about the enterprise edition of ER can be learned [here](https://github.com/eclecticiq/eiq-er-docs)  or send an email to support@eclecticiq.com